hellerve/blog/wip/On_API_Updates.md

     [...]
 ```

-Sadly, the case of my client wasn't that simple and our fix looked a little more gruesome, but it is
+Sadly, in the case of my client, it wasn't this simple and our fix looked a little more gruesome.
+It is
-documented pretty well, so I hope that even in the unlikely event of me dying before being able to
+documented pretty well, so I hope that even in the unlikely event that I die before being able to
-hand the project over whoever looks at it will, after a moment of rage why I found no better way to
+hand over the project, whoever looks at it will, after a moment of rage and posing the furious question of why I found no better way to
 do this, just shrug and read on.

 ## The takeaway

 You could take away a lot of different things from this, for instance that I should try and understand
-the frameworks I use a little better or that matplotlib sucks.
+the frameworks that I use a little better or that matplotlib sucks.
 I think both are valid sentiments, but
 I happen to disagree with them.
-What I decide to take away is that formats, even if they're internal
+What I decided to take away is that formats, even if they're internal
 and supposedly local to one component, need to be congruent.
 If you decide to format colors as nested
 numpy arrays of floating point numbers internally, please make sure that the rest of your API working
 with colors works with that as input, even if you don't think anyone outside of your component will ever